 The Company operates in one industry segment; development, manufacturing, distribution and support of voice and data connectivity components for software-based communication applications.
 The majority of the Company's assets are located in Canada.
 The Company sells into three major geographic centers: the United States, Canada and other foreign countries.
 The Company has determined that it has a single reportable segment as the Company's decision makers review information on a consolidated basis.

-Notes to the consolidated financial statements June 30, 2014, and 2013 (In Canadian dollars)
+Notes to the consolidated financial statements June 30, 2015, and 2014

 13. Segment disclosures (continued)